kaapstorm/pregnant_justice/src/04_ectopic.rst

 "Yes, these are moral decisions, not just medical ones."

-"Right.
+"Ah.
 Well.
 Yeah, the 'heartbeat bill', as you know, bans abortion from six weeks of gestation, which is about four weeks after conception.
 Pregnancy is measured from the L.M.P. or last menstrual period and most often conception happens roughly two weeks after that.
 So your fetus had what legislators refer to as a 'heartbeat' at four weeks.
-I don't mean to be deprecating or pedantic, but it's just a tube at that point.
+I don't mean to be deprecating or pedantic, but it's just a tube at that point, not really a heart.
 The chambers develop a few weeks later."

 "Thank you, Doctor.
 That's what I needed to know.
 There will be no abortion then."